google/pprof/README.md

     go get github.com/google/pprof

+Remember to set GOPATH to the directory where you want pprof to be installed.
+The binary will be in $GOPATH/bin and the sources under
+$GOPATH/src/github.com/google/pprof.

 # Basic usage

 pprof can read a profile from a file or directly from a server via http.